 Select the “Preview” tab and then click on the preview window to view your media in full screen.

-💡 Pro tip: Media like images and videos can be added directly to a playlist--they do not need to be added to a board to display.
-Use Playlist Zones to display several images or videos on a single playlist page!
+💡 Pro tip: Use Playlist Zones to display several images or videos on a single playlist page!

 TelemetryTV supports GIFs (animated and not), PNGs (animated and not) and JPEGs.
 Images will be scaled to fit the screen so you should ensure that they match the resolution of the screen they are displayed on.
 See this article for important tips on optimizing your images.